andrew-johnson-4/L1Pearls/normalize_kindof.md

 ## Kinding Algorithm

-The kind system runs in a constant space abstract computer.
+The kind system runs in a constant-space abstract computer.
-Programs here are constant space, but not constant time.
+Programs here are constant-space, but not constant-time.
 The abstract computer is designed to traverse the AST to get whatever it needs.
 The goal of running a program in the kind system is to gain information at the type level.
 Kind rules are defined in the AST (the kind system is extensible).